tensorflow/java/docs/install.md

 Core API and the native dependencies it requires to run on all supported platforms.

-You can also select one of the `tensorflow-core-platform-gpu` instead of the pure CPU version, that support for CUDA® on Linux and Windows platforms.
+You can also select the `tensorflow-core-platform-gpu` extension instead, which supports CUDA® on Linux and Windows platforms.

 In addition, a separate dependency on the `tensorflow-framework` library can be added to benefit from a rich set of utilities for TensorFlow-based machine